2018 Application is Currently Open

 The Kosovo American Education Fund (KAEF) is dedicated to the long-term economic development of Kosovo through the education of its people.
 KAEF provides up to 8 graduate fellowships per year to promising Kosovars for top-level training at select U.S. universities.

-To date, 40 universities have hosted KAEF Fellows, including Georgetown University, University of Delaware, Chicago-Kent College of Law, and Johns Hopkins University School of Advanced International Studies.
+To date, 40 universities have hosted KAEF Fellows, including Rutgers, The State University of New Jersey-Newark, Indiana University - SPEA, Rochester Institute of Technology, and Duke University.
 Aside from providing KAEF Fellows a top-notch education, our university partners also provide tuition cost-sharing.

 Without exception, KAEF Fellows have performed at a high academic level.
 In addition, KAEF Fellows receive an opportunity for valuable practical experience, including:

 - Summer internships – KAEF Fellows are required to intern with a business or organization working in their field of expertise during the summer months.